 Because if even that requires federal subsidy, then we're done for.

-You know that's that's just that's crazy talk.
+You know, that's just, that's crazy talk.

-That was I believe that was actually he wrote a personal check for that, didn't he?
+That was, I believe that was actually, he wrote a personal check for that, didn't he?

-I I think so.
+I think so.

-God God bless you, Governor Spitzer.
+God bless you, Governor Spitzer.

-Meantime, we're transferring all the money, all the energy money in America is going to so-called green solutions.
+Meantime, we're transferring all the money, all the energy money in America is going to so-called green solutions, which is the biggest boondoggle of them all.

-You're better to get mixed up in some cockamami carbon credit scam and and uh and in return for you uh buying carbon credits, some jihadist back in the cave at Yemen will agree not to use his satellite phone for three months and thereby reduce his carbon footprint.
+And in return for you buying carbon credits, some jihadist back in the cave at Yemen will agree not to use his satellite phone for three months and thereby reduce his carbon footprint.

-Now that that is a far more productive use of your money than investing in energy exploration off the coast of Virginia.
+Now, that is a far more productive use of your money than investing in energy exploration off the coast of Virginia.

 We're done with that.